brianchristensen/dotfiles/README.md

 Finish the YouCompleteMe vim autocomplete installation by following the instructions under the following link: https://github.com/Valloric/YouCompleteMe#installation

-Language support can be found under various other repos by including these under .vimrc plugins - Elixir and Javascript are already present.
+Language support can be added from various other repos by including these under .vimrc plugins - Elixir and Javascript are already present.

 ## Useful Vim chords/commands
 Other than the usual vim commands, one can: